szaimen/Nextcloud-NAS-Guide/README.md

 - It is provided as is and without warranty of any kind.
 (Read the [License](https://github.com/szaimen/Nextcloud-NAS-Guide/blob/main/LICENSE))
 - You should **neither** use Nextclouds `Groupfolder` app **nor** use `normal Nextcloud storage` since those have issues with external changes that are made via SMB, and other shortcomings.
 Also all files that are created via those two storage providers will be located on your root disk which is limitated in its size and you won't be able to use SMB with this location.
 The only Nextcloud storage app that should get used is the `External Storage app` since you can use it to mount your files from external drives into your Nextcloud which is the recommended way to mount files in Nextcloud.
 And don't despair!
 This guide covers how to do this.
 Please note that some Nextcloud apps have limitations when used together with the `external storage app`, though.
 - You shoud **not** use any encryption that is offered by Nextcloud e.g. `Server side encryption` or `End to end encryption` if you want to access you data over SMB or other services since the files that are encrypted like this will only be readable through Nextcloud which also introduces problems regarding backups and such.
 Also it is not necessary since you will use disk encryption for your data.
 On the other hand: if you only want to encrypt very less files (e.g. only your most important) which don't need to be readable over SMB or other services, `End to end encryption` is the encryption to choose.
 Using `E2E` will make sure that not even the server admin can decrypt the files so be warned!
+- Currently, only one encrypted external data SSD/HDD is supported.
+That means, that all your data needs to fit on that one external data SSD/HDD.
+We could make it possible to use more than one encrypted external data SSD/HDD in the future, though.
+Please let us know if you need it.
 - Most of this guide is based on scripts that are provided by the [**Nextcloud-VM**](https://github.com/nextcloud/vm) and will need to be executed in order to make everything work.
 This could theoratically set your server under risk but we made sure that all of them are secure.
-- The internal root partition, the external data SSD and the backups will be **encrypted** for security.
+- The internal root partition, the external data SSD/HDD and the backups will be **encrypted** for security.
 This could theoratically prevent you from accessing those if you loose the key/passphrase.
 So please always store the passwords/passphrases at a safe place!
 - The three external drives will be **NTFS** formatted, which has the advantage that they can be read by almost any x86 OS.
 But it doesn't provide features like snapshots or integrity checking.
 - You will need a PC running **Windows 7/10 Professional** or higher for encrypting and formatting the external drives.
 (The `Windows 10/7 Home Edition` is not enough)
 - You will set up **TPM2 unlocking** which will automatically unlock your encrypted root partition during boot.
 This is a big convenience factor but would allow an attacker theoratically to break the encryption of this partition, if he/she steals the whole server.
 Encrypting the root partition makes sense nonetheless, since an attacker cannot simply take out the internal drive, connect it to another PC and read out all the data in cleartext.